ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   SHA256 {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of the report ID associated with the output share.

-Implementation note: this text describes a single set of values associated with each batch bucket.
+Implementation note: this section describes a single set of values associated with each batch bucket.
 However, implementations are free to shard the aggregate share/count/checksum values associated with the batch bucket, combining them back into a single set of values when reading the batch bucket.
 This may be useful to avoid write contention.
-The aggregate share values are combined using `Vdaf.merge(agg_param, agg_shares)`, the count values are combined by summing, and the checksum values are combined by bitwise XOR.
+The aggregate share values are combined using `Vdaf.merge(agg_param, agg_shares)` (see {{!VDAF, Section 4.4}}), the count values are combined by summing, and the checksum values are combined by bitwise XOR.

 #### Recovering from Aggregation Step Skew {#aggregation-step-skew-recovery}